ThomasMertes/seed7/src/read_me.txt

                                 from unaligned memory positions.
                                 This macro is currently not used.

+  HAS_GETRLIMIT: Defined when the functions getrlimit() and
+                 setrlimit() are available.

+  HAS_SIGSETJMP: Defined when the functions sigsetjmp() and
+                 siglongjmp() are available.
+When HAS_SIGSETJMP is
+                 not defined the functions setjmp() and longjmp() are used instead.

   INT_DIV_BY_ZERO_POPUP: Defined when an integer division by zero
                          may trigger a popup window.
 Consequently
                          chkccomp.c defines CHECK_INT_DIV_BY_ZERO,